LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 Category directives
 -------------------

-Category directives are used to define category properties, to document a category dependencies on other Logtalk entities, and to load the contents of files into a category.
+Category directives are used to define category properties, document a category dependencies on other Logtalk entities, and load the contents of files into a category.

 .. _categories_dynamic: